Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 Holland: June 7, 2001 (morning)

-You could have heard a pin drop as over six hundred devotees sat spellbound in the large red pandal at Kijkduin Park, a beautiful campsite in Den Haag, Holland.
+[In this class, you could have heard a pin drop as over six hundred devotees sat spellbound in the large red pandal at Kijkduin Park, a beautiful campsite in Den Haag, Holland.
 Most of the devotees listening to this class of Srila Bhaktivedanta Narayana Gosvami Maharaja had been chanting for five, ten, twenty, or thirty years.
 Many of us did not have a clear idea, however, of what was transpiring in our lives in relation to the way we had been chanting, or how the type of chanting we were doing directly controlled the situations in our daily lives.
-After Srila Maharaja's class, so many commented that they were inspired by hearing such a complete explanation on the three types of chanting Hare Krsna and their results.
+After Srila Maharaja's class, so many commented that they were inspired by hearing such a complete explanation on the three types of chanting Hare Krsna and their results.]